-There are several dog breeds that come from an African descent, which thus require befitting African dog names that honor their native background.
+There are several dog breeds that come from African descent, which thus require befitting African dog names that honor their native background.

 In this complete compilation, you will find some of the most cultural and intriguing African dog names for your new best friend.

 While the list is a complete source of choices for names to consider for a pet of African origin, there is no reason why you cannot refer to it even if you’re simply inspired by the African culture, regardless of the breed of your pet.